sfigg/commercialization-public/docset/customize/mdm/cleanpc-csp.md

 <p style="margin-left: 20px">Root node for the CleanPC configuration service provider.</p>

 <a href="" id="cleanpcwithoutretaininguserdata"></a>**CleanPCWithoutRetainingUserData**
 <p style="margin-left: 20px">A CleanPC operation without any retention of user data.

-ResetPrepareSession needs to be called with the Reset option.
+<p style="margin-left: 20px">Data type is integer.

+<p style="margin-left: 20px">The only supported operation is Execute.

+<a href="" id="cleanpcwithoutretaininguserdata"></a>**CleanPCRetainingUserData**
+<p style="margin-left: 20px">A CleanPC operation with retention of user data.

-<p style="margin-left: 20px">Data type is string.
+<p style="margin-left: 20px">Data type is integer.

-<p style="margin-left: 20px">Supported operations are Get and Execute.
+<p style="margin-left: 20px">The only supported operation is Execute.